hardy613/es6-notes/variables.md

 ## `var` vs `let`
 A variable in javascript is a named space in memory.
-Triditionally the keyword `var` initializes the `indentifier` with a `value`:
+Traditionally the keyword `var` initializes the `identifier` with a `value`:

 ```js
 var	my_variable	=	'value';